Raleigh Durham Retaliation Attorneys

 Federal and North Carolina laws prohibit an employer from retaliating against an employee because that employee engages in certain activities.
 There are numerous retaliation provisions in anti-discrimination and other employment law statutes, and there are also several specific anti-retaliation statutes.

 Since 1980, Glenn, Mills, Fisher & Mahoney, P.A., has been helping employees who fall victim of retaliation receive the justice they deserve.
 If you feel you have fallen victim of wrongful retaliation, please Contact Us immediately to protect your legal rights.
 The attorneys at GMFM will aggressively protect your rights.
-For a free consultation, call us at (919) 683-2135.
+For a consultation, call us at (919) 683-2135.

 The same laws that prohibit discrimination on the basis of race, sex, religion, national origin, pregnancy, age, and disability also prohibit retaliation against employees who oppose discrimination or participated in an employment discrimination proceeding.